audit-labs-audits/telcoin-network/docs/design/execution.md

 ##### Nonce
 *Ethereum*: Considered a "constant value" (0x0).

 *TN*: The sub dag index's `SequenceNumber` (also u64).
-The "nonce" for consensus.
+The "nonce" or "round" for consensus.

-*Logic*: Is this redundant?
-Could help with block explorers.
-Could help with ensuring all batches in ConsensusOutput are executed.
-What happens during recovery?
-Need to ensure all batches were executed correctly.
-Block number cannot apply to batches or rounds since they are executed in multiples.
+*Logic*: This value is used to track the round of consensus.

 ##### Difficulty
 *Ethereum*: No longer used post-merge and must be 0.

-*TN*: Batch index?
-This could be used for documenting validator rewards?
-Leave it alone and consider using it for `randao` value CL needs this value from EL?
-The reth impl for extending canonical chain requires this to be zero, but the logic should still return true if the `total` difficulty at the time of genesis is set to 0.
+*TN*: Consensus output contains multiple blocks in order.
+The index of the block is tracked in the block's difficulty.
+Difficulty is already set as an unsigned integer, so this value is used in favor of other options (32 fixed byte hash).

-*Logic*: [EIP-4399](https://eips.ethereum.org/EIPS/eip-4399) in favor of supplanting DIFFICULTY opcode with PREVRANDAO.
-If so, TN could use this for randao values.
+*Logic*: This value is used to verify correct execution order of blocks in consensus output.

 ##### Mixed Hash
 *Ethereum*: A 256-bit hash which, combined with the nonce, proves that a sufficient amount of computation has been carried out on this block (formally Hm).
 Post-merge, execution clients (reth and geth) use it to hold the prev randao value used to select the next quorum of validators by beacon chain.
 The block has `mixed_hash` and the beacon block has `prev_randao`.
 These values are converted when the execution payload is constructed from the built block and used by Beacon chain for validator shuffling.

-*TN*: Should `ConsensusOutput` digest be used here?
-Reasonably sure it would be hard to predict and easy to verify.
-How would this be set on genesis - for first batches?
-What is the mechanism for sharing mixed hash from previous round?
-Need to review this further.
+*TN*: WIP.
+Validators are shuffled with a separate mechanism, however sufficient randomness is passed to the execution layer through this value.
+The mix hash is used as a source of randomness on-chain.

 Simply using the digest from consensus output is an insufficient source of randomness because batches can be built off historic parents.
 An attacker could theoretically know the next digest and anticipate the mix hash in the upcoming batch.
 The ability to predict upcoming mix hashes would undermine the security of on-chain programs that rely on PREVRANDAO as a source of randomness in the EVM.